2b-t/myactuator_rmd/ReadMe.md

 $ sudo make install
 ```

 The flag `PYTHON_BINDINGS` (defaults to `off`) builds the Python bindings additionally to the C++ library.
 In case you are only interested in using the C++ library feel free to leave it off.
 When building the Python bindings like this they will be compiled to a shared library but not be installed.
 This means you will either have to install the library manually or you will only be able to import them locally inside the `build` folder.

+For uninstalling the package again you can use [the following command](https://gitlab.kitware.com/cmake/community/-/wikis/FAQ#can-i-do-make-uninstall-with-cmake) `$ xargs rm < install_manifest.txt`.

 ### 1.2 Installing Python package